matrixinfer-ai/kthena/docs/proposal/bin-pack-sacle-down.md

 proposal will be implemented, this is the place to discuss them.
 -->

 Within modelServing, there are two granularity levels for scaling operations: ServingGroup and Role.
-But in fact, both involve evicting a group of pods.
-However, both methods ultimately evict a group of pods.
+Both methods ultimately evict a group of pods.
 Therefore, this proposal outlines how to calculate the Pod Eviction Cost for a group of pods.

 In Kubernetes, the `PodDeletionCost` annotation specifies the cost associated with deleting a pod.
 We utilize Volcano's binpack plugin to update this annotation.